paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-093-great-lakes-pilotage.md

 **(b)**

-(1) The Committee shall consist of seven members appointed by the Secretary in accordance with this subsection, each of whom has at least 5 years practical experience in maritime operations.
+(1) The Committee shall consist of 8 members appointed by the Secretary in accordance with this subsection, each of whom has at least 5 years practical experience in maritime operations.
 The term of each member is for a period of not more than 5 years, specified by the Secretary.
 Before filling a position on the Committee, the Secretary shall publish a notice in the Federal Register soliciting nominations for membership on the Committee.

 (2) The membership of the Committee shall include—

   (A) the President of each of the 3 Great Lakes pilotage districts, or the President’s representative;

-  (B) one member representing the interests of vessel operators that contract for Great Lakes pilotage services;
+  (B) one member chosen from among nominations made by vessel operators that contract for Great Lakes pilotage services;

-  (C) one member representing the interests of Great Lakes ports;
+  (C) one member chosen from among nominations made by Great Lakes port authorities and marine terminals;

-  (D) one member representing the interests of shippers whose cargoes are transported through Great Lakes ports; and
+  (D) one member chosen from among nominations made by shippers whose cargoes are transported through Great Lakes ports;

+  (E) one member chosen from among nominations made by Great Lakes maritime labor organizations; and

-  (E) a member with a background in finance or accounting, who—
+  (F) a member who—

     (i) must have been recommended to the Secretary by a unanimous vote of the other members of the Committee, and